How do I know if I have an ethical concern? What are the red flags?

 What is exploitation of clients?

-Client exploitation comes in many forms and is often characterized by behavior on the part of the addiction professional that takes advantage of the client, typically for selfish purposes.
-When the professional relationship evolves into a “dual relationship,” boundaries between the addiction professional and the client become compromised, leaving the client vulnerable to the influences of the professional.
-Potentially exploitive types of dual relationships as a result of violated boundaries include but are not limited to the following examples: sexual or romantic relationships, development of personal friendships, expectations of gifts, monetary gain, and/or favors from clients.
-The sensitive balance in the professional relationship becomes jeopardized as a result of the blurred boundaries and/or the professional’s unethical behavior.
+Client exploitation comes in many forms and is often characterized by behavior on the part of the certified professional that takes advantage of the client/consumer, typically for selfish purposes.
+When the professional relationship evolves into a “dual relationship,” boundaries between the certified professional and the client/consumer become compromised, leaving the client/consumer vulnerable to the influences of the professional.
+Potentially exploitive types of dual relationships because of violated boundaries include but are not limited to the following examples: sexual/romantic relationships, development of personal friendships, expectations of gifts, monetary gain, exchange of services, social media/technology use and/or favors from clients/consumers.
+The sensitive balance in the professional relationship becomes jeopardized because of the blurred boundaries and/or the professional’s unethical behavior.

 How do I file an ethics complaint?

-Complaints must be submitted in writing using PCB’s ethics complaint reporting form or a letter with as much detail as possible.
+Complaints must be submitted in writing using PCB’s ethics complaint form or a letter with as much detail as possible.
 Complaints cannot be anonymous and must contain the name and contact information of the person filing the complaint.
-Verbal complaints to the PCB Office cannot be accepted.
+Verbal or anonymous complaints to PCB cannot be accepted.
+Evidence is necessary to accompany complaints.
+Otherwise, the complaint is hearsay, and the PCB Ethics Committee cannot act on complaints that are hearsay.

-If the certified professional against whom you are filing an ethics complaint also holds a professional license from the Commonwealth of PA, you may also file a similar complaint with that licensing board.
+If the certified professional against whom you are filing an ethics complaint also holds a professional license, you may also file a similar complaint with that licensing board.
 PCB typically does not forward a complaint against a certified professional on to another licensing board.
-If the certified professional against whom you are filing an ethics complaint works in a PA Department of Health licensed treatment facility, you may also file a similar complaint with that licensed facility and/or the Division of Licensing.
+If the certified professional against whom you are filing an ethics complaint works in a state licensed treatment facility, you may also file a similar complaint with that licensed facility and/or the Division of Licensing.

-What are some possible ramifications to reporting an ethics complaint and how is the professional who reports protected?
+What are some possible ramifications to reporting an ethics complaint and how is the person/professional who reports protected?

-There are a number of fears and possible consequences related to reporting a violation.
+There are many pros and cons as well as possible consequences related to reporting a violation.
 However, there are an equal number of positive outcomes as well.

 CONS: Relationships are damaged; Possible retaliation from colleague or agency; Person reporting becomes an outcast and is ostracized by the team.